kaiko-ai/eva/docs/index.md

 With the first release, ***eva*** supports performance evaluation for vision Foundation Models ("FMs") and supervised machine learning ("ML") models on WSI-patch-level image classification- and radiology (CT-scans) segmentation tasks.

-The goal of this project is to provide the open-source community with an easy-to-use framework that follows industry best practices to provide a robust, reproducible and fair evaluation benchmark across FMs of different sizes and architectures.
+The goal of this project is to provide the open-source community with an easy-to-use framework that follows industry best practices to deliver a robust, reproducible and fair evaluation benchmark across FMs of different sizes and architectures.

 Support for additional modalities and tasks will be added in future releases.